 Fall Colors in Paris, France

 Warm fall days in Paris might lead you to apply for ex-pat status; they’re that marvelous.
-The light in Paris is famous for its hues and shadows; pair the cast of the city’s soft mornings and dreamy sunsets with the vibrant colors of fall and prepare to be in awe.
-The yellow, umber, sienna, and crimson only add to the city's magic, making autumn one of our favorite seasons to visit.
+Pair the city’s soft mornings and dreamy sunsets with the vibrant colors of fall and prepare to be in awe.
+The yellow, umber, sienna, and crimson add to the city's magical hues, making autumn one of our favorite seasons to visit.
+We suggest taking a private street trolley car back in time to the colorful hillside 'village' of Montmartre, home to the picturesque Sacré-Cœur.
+Tread in the footsteps of Picasso, Dali, and Van Gogh to discover the hidden squares, artists' haunts, and romantic hideaways.

-Japan is famous for its popular cherry blossom season, usually focused around April.
-However, the Japanese themselves are just as enthusiastic about enjoying the fiery colors that appear for up to two months in the fall.
-In fact, there is a Japanese word for this activity: “momijigari” which translates to “red leaves hunting”.
+Japan is famous for its cherry blossom season, usually around April.
+However, the Japanese are just as enthusiastic about enjoying the fiery colors of foliage that appear for up to two months in the fall.
+There is even a Japanese word for this activity, “momijigari,” which translates to “red leaves hunting.”

 Fall Colors in Arashiyama, Japan

-The best place to immerse yourself in the colors of Autumn is on the city’s western fringe, in the historic and scenic district of Arashiyama.
-Renowned for its dramatically changing seasonal landscapes, fall travelers will find the area’s maples bursting with splashes of scarlet and rose.
+Shrines, temples, gardens, and mountain landscapes all erupt in glorious shades of bright red and yellow, attracting millions of people searching for “kōyō” (“leaves changing colors”).
 The district is also celebrated for its walkable bamboo forests.
 Visitors can stroll among the towering aisles of green stalks as they sway with the fall wind, offering the careful listener a symphony of fluttering leaves that only accentuates the fall landscape.

 This charming “Venice of the North” is beloved for its tree-lined streets and canals.
-There are an estimated 75,000 Dutch Elm trees throughout the city, many of them more than a century old.
+An estimated 75,000 Dutch Elm trees are many more than a century old throughout the city.
 When the leaves start falling, you’ll find the city’s iconic canals carpeted with bright golden leaves, with canal boats leaving a shimmering trail in their wake.
-Nothing tops a stroll along Amsterdam's canals as you make your way to the city’s top attractions, including the world-renowned Rijksmuseum in Museum square, with an extensive collection of Flemish masterpieces by artists such as Rembrandt and Van Gogh.
+Make your way to the city’s top attractions, including the world-renowned Rijksmuseum in Museum Square, with an extensive collection of Flemish masterpieces by artists such as Rembrandt and Van Gogh.
 If you enjoy art and nature and have yet to visit Europe in the fall, add Amsterdam to your list.

 The Rocky Mountain region, stretching from the Canadian border to northern New Mexico, boasts fall foliage that rivals its stunning views.
-Because of its elevation, this region peaks earlier in the season, typically around the week of October 1st.
-Whether you hike or drive through, there’s an abundance of autumn beauty waiting for you in the Rockies.
+Because of its elevation, this region peaks earlier in the season, typically around the first week of October.

 Most people associate fall colors with the New England region, and rightfully so.
 The Northeast’s rolling green hills transform into a sea of reds, oranges, and yellows.
 And seeing historic covered bridges, barns, and cabins against this backdrop is a picture of pure Americana that evokes a Norman Rockwell painting.

 According to National Weather Service data, the first half of October is ideal for taking a fall vacation in New England.
-The northern section—Vermont, New Hampshire, and Maine—start to peak around October 1st, while the states that lie a bit to the south—New York and Pennsylvania—really hit their stride during the week of October 8th.
-And the following week, October 15th is typically when Massachusetts, Rhode Island, and Connecticut burst into full color.
+The northern section—Vermont, New Hampshire, and Maine—start to peak around the first of October, while the states that lie a bit to the south—New York and Pennsylvania—really hit their stride during the second week.
+And the third week is typically when Massachusetts, Rhode Island, and Connecticut burst into full color.

-There are a number of other outstanding destinations to consider for autumn trips, too, including California—where you can drive along the coast, visit wineries during harvesting season, and enjoy spectacular national parks.
-Head down to New Orleans to experience the Big Easy without summer humidity, or check out autumn hues in the beautiful Great Smoky Mountains.
+There are several outstanding destinations to consider for autumn trips.
+California is gorgeous that time of year along the coast.
+Travelers like to visit wineries during harvesting season, and enjoy spectacular national parks.
+Or, head down to New Orleans to experience the Big Easy without summer humidity, or check out autumn hues in the beautiful Great Smoky Mountains.

 Before we discuss when leaves change color, let’s examine why they change.
 Leaves are saturated with chlorophyll cells, which absorb sunlight and convert it into glucose, a vital food source for trees.
 Chlorophyll is also what provides the green pigment in leaves.
 When the days are shorter and trees get less sunlight during the fall, chlorophyll production begins to slow down and give way to other compounds present in the leaves.